oneapi-src/level-zero-spec/core/INTRO.md

 # <a name="drv">Drivers</a>
 ## Installation
-The Xe driver API is implemented within the xe<name>.dll, which is copied on the system during installation of the device driver;
+The Xe driver API is implemented within a _xe_vendor.dll_, which is copied on the system during installation of the device driver;
-where <name> is a name chosen by the device vendor.
+where "_vendor_" is chosen by the device vendor.

 This API does not define an Installable Client Driver (ICD), however it is expected that users of this API would prefer to implement their own device abstraction layer and communicate directly with the device-driver.